Oliver Mayerhoffer — how this page works

 Oliver Mayerhoffer

 I write what we eat and where we go for Mangoes and Palm Trees — short sentences, real prices, no decoration.
-Thailand fieldwork, 2026.
+Southeast Asia field season, 2026.

 Who is Oliver Mayerhoffer?